NICKNAME/S: Yuns G

 Illawarra entered the 2021/22 season with high expectations after nearly defeating Perth in the previous year’s semifinals.
 Tyler Harvey re-signed on a three-year deal, while Antonius Cleveland and Xavier Rathan-Mayes joined as key imports.
 Unfortunately, Daniel Grida suffered a re-injury to his ACL during preseason training in September 2021, ruling him out for the entire season.

 The Hawks finished second (19-9) but again fell short in the playoffs, losing to Sydney in the semifinals.
-Duop Reath (15.6 points, 7.1 rebounds, and 1.5 blocks) claimed team MVP honors, while Antonius Cleveland (14.2 points, 6.4 rebounds, 2.1 assists, 1.8 steals, and 1.1 blocks) earned the Damian Martin Trophy for Defensive Player of the Year and was named to the All-NBL First Team.
+Duop Reath (15.6 points, 7.1 rebounds, and 1.5 blocks) claimed team MVP honours, while Antonius Cleveland (14.2 points, 6.4 rebounds, 2.1 assists, 1.8 steals, and 1.1 blocks) earned the Damian Martin Trophy for Defensive Player of the Year and was named to the All-NBL First Team.

 2022/23